EU-27 (2025)

 This indicator tracks eu labour productivity per hour worked across EU member states, published by Eurostat.
 The data covers EU-27 member states at annual frequency and uses harmonised methodology to ensure comparability across all member states.

 The most recent observation covers 2025.
 Eurostat typically publishes this series with a lag of several months after the reference period.
-Data is updated annual.
+Updated annual.

-Structural differences in labour market institutions, economic composition, demographic trends, and national policy frameworks drive divergence across member states.
-Luxembourg (70722.5) and Greece (27662.9) represent the extremes of a 43059.6-point spread within the bloc.
+Structural differences in labour market institutions, collective bargaining coverage, employment protection legislation, sectoral composition, and social security system design drive divergence across member states.
+Ireland (187.4) and Greece (88.4) represent the extremes of a 99.0-point spread within the bloc.